mindkin/hourfleet/docs/notifications.md

 ----

-# Notifications
+# What are Notifications?

 For key events in Hourfleet, users will receive SMS and Email notifications.
 For example when they join your network, or when they book a car.

-Here you can see an example of all the SMS and Email notifications that get sent and at which key events they happen.
+On this page you can see an example of all the SMS and Email notifications that get sent and at which key events they happen.

+You can also customize the contents of most of these emails, should you wish to modify links, text or language.
+See the [Customize Notifications](configure-notifications.html) page for more details.

 ## Email Configuration